How to choose the best real estate agent to sell your property

 A licence is not just a way of keeping dodgy operators out of the profession; it’s a measure designed to raise the level of professionalism across the industry.
 Recent changes to rules for real estate agents mean that agents need to demonstrate their competency before they are issued a licence or certificate.
 They must also undertake continuing professional development each year to make sure they remain up to date and competent in the skills and knowledge needed to do their jobs.
 You want the best, so ask about their licence and what further training and professional development they have done recently.

 Experienced in all markets

 Any real estate agent can tell you they’ve sold properties from Darlinghurst to Darwin, from penthouses to outhouses, and everything in between.
-What does their record say?
-They should be able to show you evidence, including final sale price, of at least a selection of recent sales in different markets.
+But what does their record say?
+They should be able to show you evidence, including final sale price, a selection of recent sales in different markets and positive client reviews to match.
 Most importantly, you want to see proof they have experience in your local market.

 Has a support team

 Supporting a local small business might give you a warm and fuzzy feeling, but not when it comes to selling real estate.
 A solo real estate agent operating without a support team is spread thin taking care of everything from picking up the mail and cutting keys to putting up for sale signs at properties.
 Time spent on those duties is time not spent on selling your property.
 Whereas having a support team means their attention is focussed on getting you a premium price.